 Top 5 Best Places to Buy Princess Diamonds Online

-If you need the list quick, here are my top picks for finding round diamonds from reputable online dealers.
+If you need the list quick, here are my top picks for finding princess diamonds from reputable online dealers.
 Keep reading for more information about each of these shops.

 1. James Allen

 James Allen is our number one pick for best place to buy princess cut diamonds from because of their affordable wide selection, affordable price ranges, and awesome warranty.